filbench/filbench-eval/README.md

 ```

 These steps will clone our `lighteval` fork as a submodule and install necessary dependencies.
-Since the main branch of `lighteval` is still not stable, we're currently deefaulting on our own working fork.
+Since the main branch of `lighteval` is still not stable, we're currently defaulting to our working fork.
 In the end, you should have access to the following tools:

 1. **lighteval**: this is the main evaluation runner to use for launching evaluation jobs.